 - contains added glucosamine and chondroitin to support joint health, and

 - the natural nutrients can contribute to your dog’s overall health.

-Brutus Broth has been masterfully formulated to provide maximum taste and nutrition for your dog.
-Unlike other Broths on the market, we fortify Brutus Broth with chondroitin and glucosamine to support your dog’s joint health.
+Brutus Bone Broth has been masterfully formulated to provide maximum taste and nutrition for your dog.
+Unlike other broths on the market, we fortify Brutus Bone Broth with chondroitin and glucosamine to support your dog’s joint health.

 Yes, it is definitely safe for your dog to consume!